-ARTICLE 14 PASSES
+ARTICLE 15 PASSES

-- 14.1 The Employer shall, upon application, issue, to any employee continuously employed for at least six (6) months, annual passes authorizing free passage for the employee and the employee's spouse and dependents, as well as for the employee's motor vehicle and tow on all vessels of the Employer. - 14.2 The Employer shall, upon application, issue to any employee continuously employed for at least two (2) years an additional vehicle pass authorizing free vehicle passage for the employee's spouse on all vessels of the Employer.

-- 14.3 Any employee who leaves the service of the Employer shall immediately surrender to the Employer all passes held by the employee, employee's spouse, or dependents, except as otherwise provided in this Article. - 14.4 Every employee who is retired under the provisions of the State Employees Retirement System or who is disabled shall be issued annual passes authorizing free passage for such employee, spouse, and dependent members of their family, together with their motor vehicle, on all vessels of the Employer. - 14.5 Passes of any kind shall not be used for the purpose of commuting to or from employment other than employment with the WSF.
+- 15.1 The Employer shall, upon application, issue, to any employee continuously employed for at least six (6) months, annual passes authorizing free passage for the employee and the employee's spouse and dependents, as well as for the employee's motor vehicle and tow on all vessels of the Employer. - 15.2 The Employer shall, upon application, issue to any employee continuously employed for at least two (2) years an additional vehicle pass authorizing free vehicle passage for the employee's spouse on all vessels of the Employer. - 15.3 Any employee who leaves the service of the Employer shall immediately surrender to the Employer all passes held by the employee, employee's spouse, or dependents, except as otherwise provided in this Article. - 15.4 Every employee who is retired under the provisions of the State Employees Retirement System or who is disabled shall be issued annual passes authorizing free passage for such employee, spouse, and dependent members of their family, together with their motor vehicle, on all vessels of the Employer. - 15.5 Passes of any kind shall not be used for the purpose of commuting to or from employment other than employment with the WSF.
 Vehicle passes shall be used only on a space available basis.
-Nothing contained in this Article shall be construed as applying to any employee engaged in traveling to or from work with the Employer. - 14.6 Vehicle ferry passes are intended to be used for vehicles that the employee and/or spouse have registered, leased or rented.
-The vehicle registration or lease/rental agreement shall be required to be shown when using passes, if requested.
+Nothing contained in this Article shall be construed as applying to any employee engaged in traveling to or from work with the Employer.